thanhtien1002/Traffic-Light-Project-with-STM32/README.md

 # Traffic Light Controller Project 🚦

 ## 📚 Project Overview
 This project implements a traffic light controller system using the STM32F103RB microcontroller, designed to manage a 4-way intersection.
-It includes features such as GPIO control for buttons and LEDs, state machine implementation, task scheduling, and I2C communication for 16x2 LCD display.
-The controller efficiently manages traffic flow, ensuring safe and smooth vehicle movement while providing information display.
+It includes features such as GPIO control for buttons and LEDs, state machine implementation, task scheduling, and I2C communication for 16x2 LCD display
 ## ✨ Key Features
 - GPIO configuration for buttons and LED control
 - State machine-based traffic light logic